Local SEO in Belgium: dominate the search results in your region

 • Embedded map + directions

-• FAQ section per location (SEO + GEO boost)
+• FAQ section per location (SEO + GEO-boost)

-👉 See also our article: Conversion Rate Optimization (CRO) for e-commerce: practical tips to increase your conversion rate
+👉 See also our article: Conversion Optimization (CRO) for e-commerce: practical tips to increase your conversion rate

 3. Hyperlocal link building in Belgium